-I have to admit, I never paid this band any mind back when their music was pouring out of every radio in America in the late '80s.
+I have to admit, I never paid this band any mind back in the late '80s when their music was pouring out of every radio in America.
 My mind was occupied with rock acts like Husker Du and the Replacements, old psychedelic music like the Blues Magoos, the Leaves, and Love, or dance pop like Prince and Bananarama.

 But, funny enough, hearing Breathe brings back memories of the 1980s more than any of those artists ever could.
 Why is this?

 Coming across the music of Breathe a while back, I was unexpectedly hit with a wave of nostalgia, hence this post.
 Breathe released the first of their two albums in late 1987.
-Despite what you might have read elsewhere on the Web, this CD has a copyright date of 1987 (as the artwork included with this high-quality rip will show).
+Despite what you might have read elsewhere on the Web, this CD is most likely not from 1988, because it has a copyright date of 1987 (as the artwork included with this high-quality rip will show).
 So I'm going with that date here instead of the "April, 1988" date on Wikipedia.